Medical Policy: 06.01.22

 The Society of Nuclear Medicine (SNM) released 2010 Practice Guideline for Breast Scintigraphy with Breast Specific y-Cameras, which lists potential indications and cites references for each indication but does not provide a systemic review of the literature, including assessment of study quality.
 The guideline is based on consensus, and most of it is devoted to procedures and specifications of the examination, documentation and recording, quality control and radiation safety.

-Scintimammography including Breast Specific Gamma Imaging (BSGI)/Molecular Breast Imaging (MBI) is considered investigational for all indications, including but not limited to:
+Scintimammography including Gamma Imaging of the breast and axilla/Molecular Breast Imaging (MBI), including Positron Emission Mammography (PEM) is considered investigational for all indications, including but not limited to:

 While recent studies have produced promising observations, patient populations were small and highly select.
 Larger, multicenter studies are needed to validate the potential of scintimammograpy including breast specific gamma imaging (BSGI)/molecular breast imaging (MBI) as an adjunct screening or diagnostic modality and to further identify the subset of patients for whom this technology will improve net health outcomes and contribute to clinical management.
+While BSGI is promising for use in the preoperative assessment of disease extent in breast cancer patients, the available data are limited and this technique cannot be used for screening or to exclude breast cancer in patients with suspicious breast masses or abnormal mammography.
 Therefore, scintimammography including BSGI/MBI is considered investigational.

 Preoperative or intraoperative sentinel lymph node detection using handheld or mounted mobile gamma cameras is considered investigational.